sizzlebop/CLIche/README.md

 ### AI-Powered Image Placement

-CLIche now uses advanced AI to intelligently place images at contextually relevant positions in your documents:
+CLIche uses advanced AI to intelligently place images at contextually relevant positions in your documents:

 1. **Content Analysis** - The AI analyzes your document content to understand the topics and concepts
 2. **Optimal Positioning** - Images are placed at locations where they best enhance understanding
 3. **Natural Integration** - No more arbitrary image placement or manual placeholders required
+4. **Consistent Experience** - The same powerful approach is used across all document generation commands

 When no explicit image placeholders are found, the system automatically:
 - Analyzes document content and structure